Urbanham/CS4220/Week02/assignment.md

 #### 5.Write a Function called compareArrays.
 (15 pts)
 - The function takes two arrays as arguments.
 - The function compares the contents of each array to determine if they are equal and return a boolean.
+- For arrays to be equal they should contain the same element at the same index.
 - **DO NOT** us JSON.stringify()

       const a1 = [1, 2, 3]